bitaculous/favy/README.md

 Usage
 -----

-1. Replace `favicon.png` in the `template` folder with your favicon template image
+1. Replace `favicon.png` in the `source` folder with your favicon template image
 2. Run `rake`
-3. Voilà your gazillion different favicons, created by Favy
+3. Voilà your gazillion different favicons created by Favy

 Options
 -------